Sairyss/domain-driven-hexagon/README.md

 # December update

 "Other best practices and recommendations" section is extended and moved to a separate repository - [Backend best practices](https://github.com/Sairyss/backend-best-practices).
+This repository will mostly focus on architectural patterns and practices.

 # Domain-Driven Hexagon